BohdanZakusylo/API-server/README.md

 `pip install -r requirements.txt`

-Put certificate and key files into config/server-keys/ Put private.pem and public pem into config/jwt/
+Put certificate and key files into config/server-keys/ Put private.pem and public.pem into config/jwt/

 Run the server:
 Normally, run api on hypercorn.
 Hypercorn is an ASGI server, that supports https protocol.
 However, django doesn't support https, so we had to roll back on http.
 For using web page, please run api on uvicorn.
 Command is bellow.